gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/intel_graphics.md

 ```
 Low-powered Intel processors and/or laptop processors have a tendency to randomly hang or crash due to the problems with
 the power management features found in low-power Intel chips.
 If such a crash happens, you will not see any logs
 reporting this problem.
-Adding the following [Kernel parameters](Kernel_parameters "Kernel parameters"){.wikilink} may
+Adding the following [Kernel parameters](Kernel_parameters "wikilink") may help to resolve the
-help to resolve the problem.
+problem.

 ```{=mediawiki}
 {{Note|It is not advised to use all three of the below kernel parameters together.}}